zeeshanhaider0582110-hub/Student-Performance-Analytics-Portal/README.md

 EduTrack is a web-based portal designed to help educators and administrators monitor student academic performance, manage student records, and generate performance reports.

 This is a **front-end prototype** — all data is hardcoded for demonstration purposes.
-Dynamic functionality will be added in upcoming weeks.

 ---